pmarkowsky/dash/README.md

 # Installation

-Dash depends on [capstone](http://www.capstone-engine.org/) and [keystone](http://www.keystone-engine.org/).
+Dash depends on Python 2.7, [capstone](http://www.capstone-engine.org/) and [keystone](http://www.keystone-engine.org/).
 So first things first install those as per the docs on their sites.

 Once you've installed capstone and keystone, use pip to install all of the flask requirements.